networkop/tkng/content/cni/weave.md

 ### Caveats and Gotchas

 * The official installation guide contains a number of [things to watch out for](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/#-things-to-watch-out-for).
-* Addition/Deletion or intermittent connectivity to nodes [results](https://github.com/weaveworks/weave/issues/3645) in flow invalidation on all nodes, which, for a brief period of time, disupts all connections until the flood-and-learn re-populates all forwarding tables.
+* Addition/Deletion or intermittent connectivity to nodes [results](https://github.com/weaveworks/weave/issues/3645) in flow invalidation on all nodes, which, for a brief period of time, disrupts all connections until the flood-and-learn re-populates all forwarding tables.